Memoriels/fictional-pancake/README.md

 # 🎓 Angular University Project 📚

 Welcome to **Angular University Project** - where the angular velocity of your coding skills meets the inertia of academic deadlines!
-This repository is your go-to guide for creating a magnificent (and slightly sarcastic) website using Angular for our university project.
+This repository is your go-to guide for creating a magnificent (and slightly sarcastic) website using Angular for our university project. hhh

 ## 📖 Table of Contents